 For understanding the question of “How Do We Make Meaning?” there is a chapter with that title in the textbook Anthropology: What Does it Mean to be Human?
 This chapter concerns many areas of life, including play, art, music, myth, ritual, symbols, religion, and worldviews.
 This was for my Introduction to Anthropology 2017 class.
-Note that I revisited some of this material in a 2020 Intro-to-Anthropology course for a class on “Supernaturalism.”
+For a 2021 update, see Meaning-Dependent Organisms.

 The assignment focused on locating particular passages in the chapter and using them to analyze something students experienced in their own lives.
 One example was the discussion of “rites of passage” (Lavenda and Schultz, 304-306).
 Many people have found the idea of these rituals as commonly containing stages–separation, transition or liminality, reaggregation–to be an interesting way to examine social behavior.

 In January 2018, Sherry Fukuzawa discussed Liminality in the Classroom for Teaching Anthropology: “it is Arnold van Gennep’s Les Rites de Passage that continues to inform my anthropological teaching experience most profoundly.
 The universality of the separation, liminality, and reaggregation/incorporation makes this a key piece of theory for engaging students.”

 In 2017, Hugh Gusterson posed interesting questions in Reconsidering How We Honor Those Lost to War: